 |

-American Culture (Traditions) on Valentine's Day: 1.
-In Elementary School, children exchange cards with all members in their class.
-2. In Middle and High School, and beyond, only lovers exchange cards and/or gifts.
+American Culture (Today's Traditions) on Valentine's Day: 1.
+In elementary school, children exchange cards with all members in their class.
+2. In middle school and beyond, only lovers exchange cards and/or gifts.
 It is traditional for a man to give chocolate and a rose to his sweetheart.
+3. Today, Cupid is associated with Valentine's day, because he was the god of love.
+When he shoots one of his invisible arrows into someone's heart, that person will fall in love with the first person that they see.

 |